 Inbound Connection

-The connection made from a broadcaster’s device to the streaming server.
+The connection is made from a broadcaster’s device to the streaming server.
 It needs to be stable for a smooth broadcast experience.

 Image Overlay